Canadian Surrealist

 Who are you?

 Well, that is an interesting question!
-I guess I would be call myself an an artist but I also read and study shamanism and spirituality - in fact most of my life has dealt with those things.
+I guess I would be call myself an an artist but I also read and study shamanism and spirituality – in fact most of my life has dealt with those things.
 So maybe it would better if I said I am a spiritual artist.
-Even though I work in so many styles and mediums, the message or works always reflect the deepest parts of the psychic and spiritual realms.

 Among your many awards and accolades, you also won a First Prize Award that you shared with the late, great Jack Shadbolt.
-Tell me about that."
+Tell me about that.

-Well I was quite young and a bit of a crazy rebel back then.
-I was driven or maybe possesed to express myself and so experimentation and discovery came naturally.
-It was this energy that just poured out of me and into my works - no fear or boundaries in anything.
+It was this energy that just poured out of me and into my works – no fear or boundaries in anything.
 I guess it was the same abandon and frenzy, controlled frenzy, that compelled the judges to swing the vote that way.

 Did you learn your skills through other ways?

 Not at all.
 Like all adventurous artists I studied in my mind and in my garage and at my friends houses and on the streets and in my room.
-I mean the skills of an artist are one thing but its what is being created that is the most important to me.

 What was your basic path to becoming, well, a professional artist?

-I completed a Minneapolis School of Art course very early on so I guess you could call that my academics (laughs), but no really, I was painting and drawing day and night - nothing else really.
-So I suppose it comes down to what you beleive you are and I never even considered myself as anything but.
-It's like breathing; you just breathe and you just are what you think you are.
+I completed a Minneapolis School of Art course very early on so I guess you could call that my academics (laughs), but no really, I was painting and drawing day and night – nothing else really.

 You had your own gallery when you first started out.
 How did that go?

-Collectors, fame, money, success, the scene . . . ahhh (smile).
-Yes, I got some very hands on experience from my owning-operating the Avelles Gallery in Vancouver's south end.
-I also held many curatorial positions including Art Director for the prestigiuos Bau Xi Gallery in Vancouver, Art Director for the Vancouver Children's Centennial Theater as well as original Assistant Curator and Director for the City of Vancouver's LIP Gallery and Art Program.
+I also held many curatorial positions including Art Director for the prestigious Bau-Xi Gallery in Vancouver, Art Director for the Vancouver Children’s Centennial Theater as well as original Assistant Curator and Director for the City of Vancouver’s LIP Gallery and Art Program.

 Was creativity part of your childhood?